What is included in this Sample?

 Asia-Pacific

-List Of Top Carbon Capture And Storage Companies
+List of Top Carbon Capture and Storage Companies

 - ExxonMobil Corporation - United States

-- Schlumberger - United States (founded in France, now headquartered in the U.S.)
+- Schlumberger - United States

 - Huaneng - China